 Kansas City Symphony Chorus

-The Kansas City Symphony Chorus has been offering quality choral music to the greater Kansas City metropolitan area for 45 years, first as the Mendelssohn Choir, then as the Civic Chorus.
-In 1988, shortly after the creation of the Kansas City Symphony, the choir became the Kansas City Symphony Chorus, an independent 501C(3) not-for-profit organization.
+The Kansas City Symphony Chorus has been offering quality choral music to the Greater Kansas City metropolitan area for 45 years, first as the Mendelssohn Choir, then as the Civic Chorus.
+In 1988, shortly after the creation of the Kansas City Symphony, the choir became the Kansas City Symphony Chorus.

-The Symphony Chorus has represented Kansas City in five concert tours, including performances in New York City, Boston and the Berkshires, Germany, Austria and Switzerland, and Mexico City where the chorus performed with the Mexico City Symphony.
-In 2004 the Symphony Chorus made four performance stops in the Brazilian cities of Rio de Janerio, Manaus, Ouro Preto and Belo Horizante.
-The Chorus also joined Arnold Epley in making their first appearance at Carnegie Hall, performing the Bruckner Mass in e minor in June 2006.
+The Symphony Chorus has represented Kansas City in five concert tours, including performances in New York City, Boston, the Berkshires, Germany, Austria, Switzerland and Mexico where it performed with the Mexico City Symphony.
+In 2004, the Symphony Chorus made four performance stops in the Brazilian cities of Rio de Janerio, Manaus, Ouro Preto and Belo Horizante.
+The Symphony Chorus also joined Arnold Epley in making their first appearance at Carnegie Hall, performing the Bruckner Mass in E Minor in June 2006.

 Every Symphony Chorus member is a volunteer from the region’s musical community, selected by rigorous auditions.
-Most of the choral artists bring extensive music education and experience as performers and teachers, and are engaged throughout the region as soloists and conductors.
+In addition to extensive music education, most of the vocalists have significant experience as performers and teachers; they are engaged as soloists and conductors in schools, churches and venues throughout the region.

 For more information, visit the Symphony Chorus website at www.kcsymphonychorus.org